Who is Warren Buffett ? The Man and His Investments

 He also donated several billion to the Buffett Foundation.
 This foundation invests in reproductive health and family planning.
 Moreover, he auctioned one of his cars for charity.
 And he auctioned several times a dinner with him for the Glide Foundation.

-Since 2000, it is estimated that Warren Buffett donated around 46 billion dollars.
+Since 2000, Warren Buffett estimated to have donated around 46 billion dollars.
 It makes him the most charitable billionaire of the world.
 It is incredible.
-And if you add this to his current net worth, this would make him the richest man in the world by a long shot!
+And if you add this to his current net worth, this would make him the wealthiest man in the world by a long shot!

 Frugality

-It is fascinating to note that even though Warren Buffett is one of the richest men in the world, he is very frugal.
+It is fascinating to note that even though Warren Buffett is one of the wealthiest men in the world, he is very frugal.

 He bought his house in 1958 for 31’500$.
 And he has lived in this house for 60 years.
 It is not a luxury house either.
 He drives himself an old car.
 He does not have a personal computer on his desk.
 He is often seen in McDonald’s restaurant and enjoys simple steakhouses.
 Doing that is kind of crazy for a man with billions of dollars.
 And he is known to keep his breakfast around 3$ each day.